lorddusk/ObsidianDnD/Reference/deities/Tymora.md

 #### Tymora, Goddess of good fortune
+___

-- **Pantheon:** Faerï¿½nian
+- **Pantheon:** Faerûnian
 - **Alignment:** C, G
 - **Domains:** Trickery
 - **Symbol:** Face-up coin
+___

 ### Information

-Tymora is the bright-faced goddess of fortune, the one to whom gamblers and game-players pray in Faerï¿½n.
+Tymora is the bright-faced goddess of fortune, the one to whom gamblers and game-players pray in Faerûn.
 Our Smiling Lady is said to love none so much as those who gamble with the utmost skill and daring.
 Yet she is thought to watch over all who take risks to better their fortunes.

 The battle cry of the followers of Tymora is "Fortune favors the bold."
 Someone might say words to Tymora before any endeavor in which a little good luck would help, but not when an incidence of bad luck might occur.
 (On such occasions folk pray to Beshaba to spare them from bad luck; praying to both is thought to anger both goddesses.)
 One common method of divining the future is to toss a coin to a stranger (typically a beggar) and ask if it's heads.
 If it is, the coin is left with the stranger as payment for Tymora's favor.
 If it's not, the stranger can choose to keep it (and the bad luck) or return it.